-Choosing white as a base color in your kitchen ideas is a great way to make a diminutive room feel larger, lighter and more open.
+Choosing white as a base color in your white kitchen ideas is a great way to make a diminutive room feel larger, lighter and more open.
 White helps to bounce natural light around a space, and banish shadowy corners, which are particularly unhelpful in a room that is primarily functional, but can also be used for entertaining.

 Styling a white kitchen to make it feel interesting and homely, however, can be a bit of a challenge.
 The answer is to think carefully about both your materials and layout to make the most of its design properties.

 From tips for making your cooking space feel bigger, to ways to warm up your scheme, we asked the experts for their top small white kitchen ideas, and found some inspiring small kitchen ideas that will work in all spaces, no matter their color, too.